surskitty/tourmaline-386/README.md

 - *All trainer battles are double battles.*
 - Move tutors are now infinite use.
 - You and your rival both receive an Eevee early in the game, to enable more double battles!
-- The PC from the start contains one Master Ball and five Poke Balls.
-Use them well.
+- The PC from the start contains one Master Ball.
+Use it well.
 - The physical/special split has been implemented.
 - Synchronise now always takes effect outside of battle.